Excelsior College Bellevue University. (nursing - BA)

 I have done a lot of on the job teaching to nursing students, medical students, family members and new employees.

 My belief is there are many potentially good students that have trouble organizing their abilities.
 Prioritizing is of the utmost importance in the field of nursing.
-Problem solving and critical thinking is paramount not only in passing examinations but more important when you are in the clinical arena.
+Problem solving and critical thinking is paramount not only in passing examinations but more importantly in the clinical arena.

-A love of nursing combined with a love for people succeeding is my goal.
+A love of nursing combined with a love for helping people succeeding is my goal.

 Thank you for your time in reviewing my background information.